lake-wg/edhoc-impl-cons/draft-ietf-lake-edhoc-impl-cons.md

 * When the SPO has completed its side processing and transfers control back to EDHOC, the SPO provides EDHOC with the produced EAD items to include in the EAD field of the next outgoing EDHOC message.
 The production of such EAD items can be triggered, e.g., by:

-   * The consumption of EAD items included in M; and
+   * The consumption of EAD items included in M.

    * The execution of instructions that the SPO has received from the application, concerning EAD items to produce irrespective of other EAD items included in M.